What is the best route to travel overland from Europe to Asia?

-We often had to change our initial plans and routes when we were hitchhiking from Europe to South East Asia.
+We often had to change our initial plans and routes when we were traveling and hitchhiking from Europe to (Central) Asia.
 The biggest challenge was dealing with closed borders and difficulties in getting visas.

 Or the occasional car problems while we were hitchhiking in Kazakhstan